Today, you’ll learn what is the maximum number of shares you can buy to manage risk.

-You might end up buying the whole market even if you’re risking only 2% of your account.
+You might end up buying the entire market even if you’re risking only 2% of your account.

-In the maximum amount of shares you can buy, you have to consider the average trade volume to trade stocks correctly.
+In the maximum amount of shares you can buy, consider the average trade volume to trade stocks correctly.

 It’s the reason most beginners should learn the tricks below to avoid any losses.

 Retail traders should learn the strategy below to protect your capital.

 For example, I trade low volume stocks in the market to avoid high-frequency traders.

 You might have thought I don’t trade higher volume, but I do.
 However, I use different strategies to follow the trend.